maythe15/MOTH/README.md

 This is an alternate method of accessing MOTH without the use of the server accessible through the `moth.moth.Moth` class.<br>
 The functions in this class mirror the API endpoints of `moth.server`.

+### Client
+A mirror of the `moth.moth` accessor class that connects to an instance of the server from `moth.server`.
+All responses, including exceptions, are the same as in `moth.moth`, except for `moth.utils.ServerError`, a generic error raised when the server responds unexpectedly.

 ### Utils
 This is a collection of MOTH utilities, exceptions, and other internal classes accessible through `moth.utils`.<br>
 There are 3 primary functions included: